saimanasaB/KGF-Gold-Now/README.md

-# KGF-Gold-Now
-Gold spot rates are decided twice a day based on supply and demand in gold market.
-Fractional change in gold price may result in huge P&L for investors and govt banks.
+# KGF- Currency Converter/ Gold-Now
+KGF   - HTML5,  CSS3, API - Connection
+Gold rate and currency converter with API connection.
 Checking rise and decline in the daily gold rates, help investors to decide when to buy commodity.
+This application help users to check gold price regularly and converting currency upto date any time anywhere.